ispirovjr/Onlympiad2020/README.md

 For google authentication for the project to work you need an OAuth Client ID.

-* Go to [Google APIs](https://console.developers.google.com/apis/credential) and open the crededntials tab.
+* Go to [Google APIs](https://console.developers.google.com/apis/credential) and open the credentials tab.
 * Create a new client ID and set up your Google App Engine URL as an Authorized redirect URL:

 *Example: http://your-app-engine-url/login/oauth2/code/google*
 * Make sure to include the last part.
 * Download the credentials

+## Cloud Upload

 Upload the project to Google App Engine in one of the following ways.